Lakshmipathi/dduper/README.md

 dduper
 ------

+---
+Please be aware that dduper is largely un-tesed tool.
+Validate it, before running it on critical data.
+---

 dduper is a block-level [out-of-band](https://btrfs.wiki.kernel.org/index.php/Deduplication#Out_of_band_.2F_batch_deduplication) BTRFS dedupe tool.
 This works by fetching built-in checksum from BTRFS csum-tree, instead of reading file blocks and computing checksum itself.
 This *hugely* improves the performance.